If you have ever bought anything from the domain provider 123 Reg, you may well receive a call from them offering a review of your website.

 I told him to stop and explained that I offer these services to my clients, so not to bother.

 His response was that he still might be able to give some insight in to where I can improve and I thought a general report of my website is still quite interesting even if I’m fairly confident that I know what has been done and needs doing.

 So I let him continue.

 He loaded my website and proceeded to congratulate me on the page loading quicker than “0.7 seconds that Google needs”, even though he’d previously stated that it should be quicker than “1.2 seconds”, but I’ll let him off.

-It’s important not to overload and bombard your poor visitors with information that they don’t need as soon as they step a (digital) foot inside the online experience that you have created for them.
+It’s important not to overload and bombard your poor visitors with information that they don’t need as soon as they step a (digital) foot inside the online experience that you have crafted for them.

-Making sure that they only have the absolute necessary information, in a very easy-to-understand format will not only cut the fat from your page and allow it to load faster, but will also allow your visitors to digest the information and make better choices about where to go next.
+Making sure that they only have the absolutely necessary information, in a very easy-to-understand format will not only cut the fat from your page and allow it to load faster, but will also allow your visitors to digest the information and make better choices about where to go next.
 Hopefully making sure that they don’t hit the Back button.

 Anyway, before I could say anything, he was commenting on the fact that I haven’t set up better security on my website.

 (I have now, but at the time, my website didn’t start with the glorious ‘https’ that you see on the more secure sites.)

 I said, “yes I know, I’m annoyed that I haven’t set up the SSL yet, as I know Google does prefer that with every site these days”.